vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/meta.md

 title: Page Meta
 icon: time
 category:
-  - feature
+  - Feature
 tag:
-  - feature
+  - Feature
-  - meta
+  - Meta
 ---

 The theme displays last update time and contributors of the page via the [`@vuepress/plugin-git`][git] plugin, and provides support for an "edit this page" button.